From Greenfield Setup to Strategic Asset

 • More stable retention dynamics compared to traditional DACH entry models

-While lower entry-level salary levels created
+While lower entry salary levels created

-structural cost advantages, the primary objective
+structural cost advantages, the primary

-was long-term scalability, retention stability, and sustainable value creation.
+objective was long-term scalability, retention stability, and sustainable value creation.

 Initial Challenge: Performance Risk, Not Cultural Resistance